arthurcgc/modsecurity/README.md

 This image expands owasp/modsecurity:nginx adding curl which is required while working with: <https://github.com/tsuru/nginx-operator>
 The only other addition is the Core Rule Set(CRS) from <https://coreruleset.org/installation/> that is mounted inside the container at: ```/usr/local/waf-conf```
-Two configuration files are mounted: ```crs-setup.conf``` and ```modsecurity-recommended.conf``` As of the latest version of the project <https://github.com/tsuru/nginx-operator> the CRS is now mounted as a ConfigMap in Kubernetes
+*Important*: As of the latest version of the project <https://github.com/tsuru/nginx-operator> the CRS is now mounted as a ConfigMap in Kubernetes
+Two configuration files are mounted: ```crs-setup.conf``` and ```modsecurity-recommended.conf```

 ### About the configuration files